 Another important advancement is the SpO2 sensor, which can measure blood oxygen saturation levels.
 Cheap fitness trackers do not frequently provide this capability.

-This information, when coupled with a conventional heart rate monitor, can help you “respond to various conditions, such as alcohol, altitude, coffee, or a cold, so you can take actions to feel your best.”
+This information, when coupled with a conventional heart rate monitor, can help you “respond to various conditions, such as alcohol, altitude, coffee, or a cold, so you can take action to feel your best.”

-If you’re unfamiliar with Fitbit and fitness trackers, the device uses various sensors to monitor activity, “Active Zone Minutes,” calories burned, distance travelled, heart rate, and steps.
+If you’re unfamiliar with Fitbit and fitness trackers, the device uses various sensors to monitor activity, “Active Zone Minutes,” calories burned, distance traveled, heart rate, and steps.
 It contains a SmartWake alarm that could wake you up at the right time, facilitates relaxation through breathing exercises, and might act as a reminder to get up and move around.

 The Inspire 3 and its predecessor share the same aesthetic.
 The tracker is available in a variety of colours, and a selection of straps, including a stainless steel mesh band, is also available.
 If you’re engaged in any activity, such as boxing, that prevents you from wearing the Inspire 3 on your wrist, you can always choose to utilise the clip.